-“Shall I compare thee to an iPhone 4?”
+"Shall I compare thee to an Apple iPhone 4?"
 Naaa!

 So, why would a photography website review what is predominantly (although sometimes forgotten about) a music playing device?
-Well, as I figured many years ago, all media applications are starting to come together as one multimedia package and are also being used in many genres of photography.
+Well, as I figured many years ago, all media applications are starting to come together as one multimedia package.
+They are also being used in many genres of photography.

-Wedding photographers are starting to use video in their slideshows as well as music and I know of a few wedding photographers that are already offering iPads and iPods to the couples instead of the traditional albums or photobooks.
+Wedding photographers like myself, are starting to use video in their slideshows as well as music.
+I know of a few wedding photographers that are already offering iPads and iPods to the couples instead of the traditional albums or photobooks.

-These devices are also a great way of showing your portfolio of images and slideshows to prospective clients without the hassle and bulk of carrying around a laptop.
+These devices are also a great way of showing your portfolio of images and slideshows to prospective clients.
+You can do so without the hassle and bulk of carrying around a laptop.
 The retina screen on the iPod Touch 4G is something to behold and will clearly do your work justice.

-There are already a ton of reviews out there that compare this iPod to the older or similar models as well as the iPhone 4 and for someone like me that can be a little misleading or off-putting.
+There are already a ton of reviews out there that compare this iPod to the older or similar models as well as the iPhone 4.
+For someone like me that can be a little misleading or off-putting.

-I mean, some of the people posting comments give a lot of negative feedback regarding some of the features when compared to completely different devices that are designed to do a different job and you never know who these people bashing the reviews are…
+I mean, some of the people posting comments give a lot of negative feedback regarding some of the features when compared to completely different devices.
+Devices that are designed to do a different job and you never know who these people bashing the reviews are.

-- It has a less powerful camera than the iPhone (its thinner)
+The camera is less powerful than the iPhone (its thinner)

-So, from someone who has only ever owned an iPod shuffle in the past, who also owns very expensive camera and video equipment and has a ton of music on his computer, here are my thoughts on the new iPod Touch 4G.
+So, from someone who has only ever owned an iPod shuffle in the past, who also owns very expensive camera and video equipment.
+Someone who also has a ton of music on his computer, here are my thoughts on the new iPod Touch 4G.
 If you are looking to upgrade from a very old model or are looking to buy your first multimedia device, I hope you find this useful.

-Ok, as I wrote that last sentence, my iPod Touch 4G arrived through the post and I have just spent half an hour playing…wow!
+Ok, as I wrote that last sentence, my iPod Touch 4G arrived through the post.
+I have just spent half an hour playing…wow!
 From someone who has never owned one of these before, I am immediately impressed!

 Oops…two hours later and I have finally put it down and switched it off.

 3 hours later and I have just put it down again.
-Have been testing the video on my son’s football training and converting Animoto videos to MP4’s to load into iTunes and then sync to the iPod…all very quick and simple.
+I have been testing the video on my son's football training and converting Animoto videos to MP4’s.
+Then I load them into iTunes and sync to the iPod...all very quick and simple.

-Have played poker for an hour which I love and I have also downloaded a couple of Apps.
-I must admit, a lot of the apps don’t appeal but some of them are very useful (well, they are useful now I have the thing, yesterday I didn’t know an app from an apple).
+I have played poker for an hour which I love and I have also downloaded a couple of Apps.
+Admittedly, a lot of the apps don't appeal but some of them are very useful for a lot of things I am interested in.

-It is now the next day and I woke up to a slowly increasing-in-loudness “Morning has broken” by Cat Stevens using the alarm clock app (0.59p) which is pretty cool.
+It is now the next day.
+I woke up to a slowly increasing-in-loudness "Morning has broken" by Cat Stevens using the alarm clock app (0.59p) which is pretty cool.

 So, here are my first impressions after some serious hands-on experience.